Tax Rates and Allowances

 Inheritance tax rate above NRB | 40% |

-Capital Gains tax rate on excess gains up to basic rate limit | 10%# |
+Capital Gains tax rate on excess gains up to basic rate limit¶ | 10%¶ |

-Capital Gains tax rate on excess gains above basic rate limit | 20%# |
+Capital Gains tax rate on excess gains above basic rate limit¶ | 20%¶ |

-*In Scotland five tax bands apply for the 2022/23 tax year.
-The first £2,162 over the personal allowance of £12,570 is taxed at 19%, the next £10,956 at 20%, the next £17,974 at 21%, thereafter at 41% up to £150,000 and then 46% thereon.
+*In Scotland six tax bands apply for the 2024/25 tax year.
+The first £2,306 over the personal allowance of £12,570 is taxed at 19%, the next £11,685 at 20%, the next £17,101 at 21%, the next £31,338 at 42%, the remaining £50,140 up to £125,140 at 45% and then 48% thereon.

-Note – Scottish taxpayers should use the English rates and bands for their savings and investment income.
+Note: Scottish taxpayers should use the English rates and bands for their savings and investment income.

-Rent a Room - The allowance is £7,500.
+Rent a Room: The allowance is £7,500.

 Property and trading income allowances: Individuals with property income or trading income below £1,000 do not need to declare or pay tax on that income.
 Those with income above the allowance will be able to calculate their taxable profit either by deducting their expenses in the normal way or by simply deducting the relevant allowance.